wisesand/wisesand/README.md

 **Some uninteresting 🙇 Personal Stuffs:**

 - 🌱 I’m currently 📚 Reading Skiena's Algorithm Design Manual
-- 💬 Ask me about anything, I am happy to help.
+- 💬 Ask me about anything related to my work, I am happy to help.
 - 📫 How to reach me: contact@yoboshu.in